Wantstocode/FreshNet/README.md

 ## Login credentials

-1. User Login: Users can log in using their email and password to access the shopping site
+1. User Login: Users can log in using their email and password to access the shopping site.
 2. Admin Login: Admins can log in with additional privileges to manage both user and admin functionalities.

 ## Setup Instructions